Copies of independent Syrian newspaper Enab Baladi ("Local Grapes") lie among rubble (picture courtesy of Enab Baladi)

 ANA New Media was established in early 2012 with the aim of increasing citizen journalism within Syria.
 They broadcast on internet radio for nearly a year before deciding the best way to reach people inside the conflict-stricken country was to switch to FM frequencies: “About three and a half months ago we began our first FM broadcast in Raqqa,” said Jarrah.
 Raqqa has been in rebel control since February this year but over the last few months has fallen almost completely under the control of ISIS.

 ANA sought permission to operate from the local Shari’a committee, and had to promise not to broadcast music or political programming.
 They agreed to the terms, but only so that they could get the necessary equipment into the city.
-Upon arrival, they set up the station in a secret location and began broadcasting a range of history (“what really happened”), news, public service information (“where to get bread and gas”), and humor shows (“making fun of the Muslim Brotherhood”).
+Upon arrival, they set up the station in a secret location and began broadcasting a range of history (“what really happened”), news, public service information (“where to get bread and gas”) and humour shows (“taking the piss out of the Muslim Brotherhood”).
 They also broadcast the details of civil society protests.

 The station's mandate is anti-extremism and anti-sectarianism, something that, unsurprisingly, didn’t go down well with ISIS, who are sectarian extremists.
 “The programming is mainly about providing information to people inside about the political process, because they don’t really understand," Jarrah explained.
 They did this for three months, before Rami went missing.